sylvaus/sexpr_parser/readme.md

 TODO
 ----
-* Add travis CI/CD
+* Add docstrings
 * Implement the functional version
 * Implement the minimal viable product version
-* Add docstrings
+* Add benchmark to see the best implementation for a given situation
 * Implement proper handling of invalid S-epression
+* Add coverall on the UT
 * Improve the Unit-testing